 The answer to this question is you need to obtain a retroactive appraisal.
 You may have a hunch already if your loan officer told you that he or she was having a hard time coming up with value to justify your purchase price and/or loan.
 The ugly truth about this industry is appraisers only had a book of business based on the loan officers they worked with.
 However, if their appraisal stopped the transaction from going forward then the appraiser loses his clients (loan officers).
 This is why loan officers can no longer speak or communicate with the appraiser in any way.

 Banks and consumers are hurt by this practice and the only parties that make money are the appraiser and the loan officer.
 Many banks have employed loss mitigation to these transactions and are suing the loan officers and the appraisers.
 You will find that the builder-if it is a construction loan-is often involved with this as well.
-Attorneys at Arnold & Wadsworth have sued all these parties for their participation in these schemes for banks and consumers.
+The attorneys at Arnold, Wadsworth & Coggins have sued all these parties for their participation in these schemes for banks and consumers.

 HOW DO YOU KNOW IF YOU WERE THE VICTIM OF LOAN FRAUD?